lologalvez/blog/README.md

 ---
 App is dockerized in three containers (nginx, php-fpm and mysql).
 Just clone the repo and run `make init`

-Feel free to give feedback or ask questions, we love engaging in all kinds of programming debates and love to hear and learn from others' ideas.
+Feel free to give feedback or ask questions, we love engaging in all kinds of programming debates and hearing and learning from others' ideas.